jundalisay/superb/content/en/research/newton/system/orbits.md

 in
 -
-stretched out towards the parts nearly opposite to the sun, and there! oreTHE SYSTEM OF THE WORLD.
+stretched out towards the parts nearly opposite to the sun, and there! ore
 561
 the sun, the head of the comet, and the extremity of the Parallel to